pfloresg/GAI/README.md

 Make an smooth flow between the modes so they can be even transparent for the user to have a better Natural interaction.
 Exploit the usage of models and training of them so it could be more useful and accurate for the needs of the user.

-Add functionalities describe on some of the modules that are not being solved due to time and also knowledge limitations of the developer
+Add functionalities describe on some of the modules that are not being solved due to time and also knowledge limitations of the developer.